Sabbath Keeping

 And he said unto them, What man shall there be among you, that shall have one sheep, and if it fall into a pit on the sabbath day, will he not lay hold on it, and lift it out?
 How much then is a man better than a sheep?
 Wherefore it is lawful to do well on the sabbath days.
 Then saith he to the man, Stretch forth thine hand.
 And he stretched it forth; and it was restored whole, like as the other.

-Jesus continued to heal people on the Sabbath, contrary to the tradition of the religious leaders of that day.
-Ministering to the sick, the needy, and the discouraged by relieving their suffering, whether physical, emotional, or spiritual, is what makes the Sabbath a delight.
+Jesus continued to heal on the Sabbath, contrary to the traditions of the religious leaders of His time.
+Ministering to the sick, the needy, and the discouraged—by relieving their physical, emotional, or spiritual suffering—extends the blessing and delight of the Sabbath beyond ourselves to others.

 For whom was the Sabbath instituted?